root-project/web/manual/python/index.md

 ## Pythonizing C++ user classes

-PyROOT allows to inject new behaviour in C++ user classes that are used from Python - this is known as "pythonizing" those C++ classes.
+ROOT's Python interface allows injecting new behaviour in user-defined C++ classes that are used from Python - this is known as "pythonizing" those C++ classes.
 The aim here is to make C++ classes more "pythonic" or easier to use from Python, for example by making a C++ class iterable in Python or by defining how its objects should be represented as strings in Python.

 Pythonizations for C++ classes can be registered by providing a function, the "pythonizor", which is decorated with the `@pythonization` decorator.
 The decorator specifies to which class or classes the pythonization should be applied, and the pythonizor function contains the code that performs the pythonization.
 For instance, the following code snippet registers a pythonization for class `MyContainer` that adds `len` Python method and binds it to an appropriate C++ method.